mmai/piquetBook/index.md

 The odds given by the table are 9966 to 34,or 293 to I. The elder hand must get a repiqueand capot to win.
 In a few cases, the youngerhand may score a quatorze, when he may win, not-withstanding the elder hand's repique and capot.Making a full allowance for this contingency, theodds are about 290 to i.

 (6).
 In less desperate cases, the calculation ofthe odds becomes rather more complicated, as theconsideration of the score made by the youngerhand has to be taken into account.
-Thus :&mdash;Itis required to find the odds that the elder handwill score 90 more than the younger.
+Thus :-Itis required to find the odds that the elder handwill score 90 more than the younger.

-This cannot be discovered from the tables; butit may be approximated to as follows :&mdash;
+This cannot be discovered from the tables; butit may be approximated to as follows :-

 Including the cases in which the elder scoresbetween 90 and 100, the odds against him are